hexiaoting/ClickHouse-pretty-printer/README.md

-## Note
+Note:
-You can write your own pretty printer for some clickhouse classes
+* You can write your own pretty printer for some clickhouse classes
+* If you want to know an IAST's real type, use `info vtbl ast` (here ast is an IAST type var)

 <br>